systematic-magic/AgingPubMed/research_papers_html.rst

 3.2.
 Check that there are NO street addresses and house numbers included in affiliation.

 3.3.
 Check that country and city names are present in affiliation.
+State is also required in U.S. affiliations.

 3.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters).